 Francis Street Beach

 This is one of the smaller northern beaches located near Main Street.
 In fact, you can reach Francis Street Beach on foot in only three minutes.

 The beach has no lifeguards but offers fun facilities for kids, including a Jungle gym and a kayak rental.

 There is a restroom for your convenience.
 Omit, the beach is an excellent place to spend some time admiring the calm ocean and the amazing view of the harbor.

 This is another family-friendly beach on the northern shore of Nantucket.
 The water is warm, and there are very few waves.
-From July to September, the 40th Pole beach is often called “the bathtub.”
-This is due to the high temperatures of the water and the lack of waves.
-This, though, means that you can expect to be sharing the beach with many other beachgoers during the peak season.
+The 40th Pole beach is often called “the bathtub” due to the high water temperatures and the lack of waves from July to September.
+This, though, means you can expect to share the beach with many other beachgoers during the peak season.